Charles Marquis Warren: Writer

 During his college years, he developed an interest in writing, resulting in a play entitled No Sun, No Moon, which was staged at Princeton University.
 Warren decided to go to Hollywood in 1933 when Metro-Goldwyn-Mayer took an option on the play.
 With the help of his godfather, Warren secured a position as a staff writer for the studio.

 His early assignments included working on the scripts for Mutiny on the Bounty (1935) starring Charles Laughton and Clark Gable, and Top Hat (1935) with Fred Astaire and Ginger Rogers.
 He made the latter film on loan out to RKO Radio Pictures.
 Warren eventually left Hollywood for New York City where he found success as a fiction writer for various pulp magazines.
 Several of his writings were published in The Saturday Evening Post.
 One of his Post stories, Only the Valiant, and the Argosy serial Bugles Are for Soldiers, were published as novels and became best-sellers.
 Bugles Are for Soldiers book length version was retitled Valley of the Shadow.

 In 1941, he married Anna Crawford Tootle.
 They had three daughters, Anne, Jessica, and Victoria.

 World War II

 During World War II, Warren joined the United States Navy and served in the Photo Science Laboratory.
-He rose to the rank of commander and, while serving in the South Pacific in 1944, was wounded by a Japanese grenade.
-For his wounds and service, he received a Purple Heart, a Bronze Star and five battle stars.
-During his recovery at Guadalcanal, his novel Only the Valiant was purchased by Warner Bros.
+He rose to the rank of commander and, while serving in the South Pacific theater in 1944, was wounded by a Japanese grenade.
+For his wounds and service, he received decorations of a Purple Heart, a Bronze Star and five battle stars.
+During his recovery at Guadalcanal, his novel Only the Valiant was purchased by Warner Bros. studios.